CSNG-MFF/website/students.md

    (iii) only capture the mean steady state response.
 To address this, in this project you will build a DNN model composed of multiple recurrent neural network stages, that will be constrained to follow various know anatomical structures, and train the resulting model on fine temporal  recordings of V1 responses to natural images.
    You will use combination of massive parallel multielectrode array recordings from macaque V1 to tens of thousands of images, and even more large-scale synthetic  data from our spiking V1 modle to develop the new DNN models.
+   We can also explore if replacing each neuron of the RNNs with one small DNN network (shared accross all neurons of the given type) that will model the transfer faction represented by the more complex non-linear spiking neurons will improve the performance of the RNN model.
    {% comment %}    This project can be further extended to explore the possibility of pretraining the resulting model with contrastive unsupervised learning method recently used by [DiCarlo lab for training DNNs for modeling ventral visual pathway](https://www.biorxiv.org/content/10.1101/2023.05.18.541361v1). {% endcomment %}</small>

 - <a href="javascript:void(0)" onclick="$('#project_decoding').toggle();">Novel DNN model for decoding visual stimuli from population recordings in primary visual cortex of macaque data.</a>